olijg/nvim-setup/README.md

 - **Plugin Management:** Uses `lazy.nvim` to manage and load plugins.
 - **Colorschemes:** Includes `tokyonight.nvim` as the primary colorscheme, with options for `catppuccin`, `molokai`, and `kanagawa.nvim`.
 - **Dashboard:** Uses `snacks.nvim` to provide a dashboard with keymaps, recent files, and projects.
 - **LSP and Autocompletion:** Configures LSP support with `nvim-lspconfig`, `mason.nvim`, and `mason-lspconfig.nvim`.
-Autocompletion is managed with `nvim-cmp` and related plugins for LSP, LuaSnip, and other sources.
+Autocompletion is managed with `blink-cmp` and related plugins for LSP, LuaSnip, and other sources.
 - **AI Coding Companion:** Integrates `codecompanion.nvim` for AI-assisted coding.
 - **Treesitter:** Uses `nvim-treesitter` for syntax highlighting and code parsing.
 - **Debugging:** Includes `nvim-dap-ui`, `nvim-dap-julia`, and `nvim-dap-python` for debugging support.